jdegand/shoppingify-firebase/README.md

 - Used CSS layers to have a CSS reset without overwriting the PrimeNG component styles.
 - Could use nested document references for the category field.
 Since I always need that data, I don't think that would be a good idea.
 I need to look more into populating document references with Firebase, but it doesn't seem as easy as Mongoose with its `populate` function.
 - Firebase doesn't recommend saving arrays.
 I would want to save an array of items and a name for the shopping list object.
 In the prior app, past shopping lists are not allowed to be updated so the drawbacks of arrays really does not apply.
+- If I were to allow lists to be edited, I would need to change how I am saving the list items.
+Then a user can update the status of an item (purchased or not).
 - When the input loses focus, there will be text overlap caused by the PrimeNG `FloatLabel`.
 Might look into replacing it or maintaining focus on the input when there is any text in the input.
+- I included a simple bar chart to see the total amount of items needed from all lists.
+- I need to look into filtering items based on saved list date.

 ## Continued Development